-Royal Mint plans to restart manufacturing in India
+Royal Mint Plans to Resume Gold Coin Production in India

 The UK's Royal Mint plans to restart making gold coins in India in a bid to cash in on the lucrative yellow-metal market in the subcontinent, according to a report by the Financial Times.

 The government- held company, which is UK's oldest manufacturer, revealed that it will begin producing its sovereign commemorative coins in India for the first time since 1918.

 Royal Mint's coins will be manufactured in the subcontinent under license by gold producer and trader MMTC-PAMP, which is a joint venture between a public sector firm MMTC and the Swiss manufacturer PAMP.
 The firm expects to make about $125mn (£80mn, €93mn) a year by 2016 from the venture.

 According to the Indian business daily the Economic Times, the coins will bear the made-in-India mark and will reach consumers across the nation through bullion traders.